 Basic Survival House

 The Basic Survival House is an idea that comprises simple resources so anyone can build it easily.
 For the most part, you’ll see that it needs Cobblestone and Oak Planks for the majority of its construction.
 Extra materials like glass panes can also be implemented for variety.
-These are some materials that you can get early on in the game painlessly, so it’s definitely one of the most easy Minecraft house ideas we’ve got on this list.
+These are some materials that you can get early on in the game painlessly, so it’s definitely one of the easiest Minecraft house ideas we’ve got on this list.

 You can start the construction with Oak Stairs and then start using Cobblestone to make your way up.
 You’ll also have to create a rectangle with the same material to form the fundamentals of the house.
-This is an exceptionally basic Minecraft house idea for survival and humble dwelling.
+This is an exceptionally basic Minecraft house for survival and a humble dwelling.
 We recommend starting the game out with a survival house like this and then moving on to the other, more complex ideas we have on the list.

 Starter Survival House

 The Starter Survival House idea gets you easily started with the game and lets you construct a straightforward house.
 It also doesn’t necessitate using rare materials and can simply be made with Oak and Wood, both of which can be easily acquired in the game.
 You can form the layout using Spruce Wood Planks and use Oak Wood to develop each corner.
-An 8- by 9-block format will be utilized in the case of the Starter Survival House, so you can presume that it’s truly not too difficult to construct.

 Players often complain of the hardships of building anything in Survival Mode, but you can use scaffolding, in that case, to protect yourself from imminent danger.